LatentRefusal: Latent-Signal Refusal for Unanswerable Text-to-SQL Queries: LatentRefusal

 \paragraph{Why a pre-generation gate?} Text-to-SQL differs from open-ended generation in that the model output is executable code.
 When the query is unanswerable or underspecified (e.g., missing columns/tables, ambiguous constraints, non-existent entities, or out-of-scope requests), ``helpful'' decoding can still yield plausible SQL that executes successfully but answers the \emph{wrong} question.
 Existing approaches face two limitations: (i) \textbf{Prompt-based refusal} relies on the model's decoded text to abstain, which is prompt-sensitive and may collapse precisely when the model enters a hallucination state. (ii) \textbf{Uncertainty-based refusal} often requires multi-sampling; in Text-to-SQL, comparing candidate programs can require execution or expensive equivalence checking, which conflicts with safety gating and increases latency.

-\paragraph{Design goal.} We aim for a refusal mechanism that is (i) \textbf{single-pass} (one forward pass through the base LLM), (ii) \textbf{pre-generation} (no SQL tokens are generated unless permitted), (iii) \textbf{execution-free} (no database interaction during gating), and (iv) \textbf{model-agnostic} (applicable to any frozen LLM).
-Here ``model-agnostic'' means we do not update the base LLM parameters; however, the probe requires lightweight supervised training to match the target answerability distribution.
+\paragraph{Design goal.} We aim for a refusal mechanism that is (i) \textbf{single-pass} (one forward pass through the base LLM), (ii) \textbf{pre-generation} (no SQL tokens are generated unless permitted), (iii) \textbf{execution-free} (no database interaction during gating), and (iv) \textbf{architecture-independent} (applicable to any frozen LLM with accessible intermediate activations).
+Concretely, ``architecture-independent'' means we do not update the base LLM parameters, while the probe is trained with lightweight supervision.
+The method requires white-box access to intermediate hidden states, which aligns with our target application (privacy-sensitive financial QA) where models are typically deployed locally rather than via closed APIs.

 \paragraph{Gating rule.} We implement a deterministic gate that intercepts the generation process based on the probe's output.
 Specifically, the system returns a refusal response if the predicted answerability probability $\hat{p}=g_\phi(\mathbf{H})$ falls below a calibrated threshold $\tau$ (i.e., $\hat{p}<\tau$), and proceeds to SQL generation otherwise.
 This mechanism decouples safety judgment from generation, ensuring unanswerable queries are blocked before any potentially harmful SQL is produced.
 This setup is consistent with the \textbf{reject option} and \textbf{selective classification} frameworks \cite{chow1970optimum,el2010foundations,geifman2017selective,geifman2019selectivenet}, where a model abstains from answering under uncertainty to achieve a better safety--utility trade-off.